Posted August 18th, 2017 at 11:20 am by Sales Team

 The newer Storm Shield® 2, or “Peel ‘n Stick,” has an adhesive backing, eliminating the need for the caulk.

 - Since the seal comes in a roll, we recommend unrolling the seal a few days before installation to reduce the curl in the material.
-In cooler weather it is recommended that you warm the material in your home or in the sun to flatten it.
+In cooler weather, we recommend that you warm the material in your home or in the sun to flatten it.

 - Some retailers sell this product with a smaller “squeeze tube” of the adhesive caulk.
 We highly recommend using the larger tube with a caulk gun as this smaller tube may not provide enough adhesive for wider doors.
 It can also take an hour or longer to squeeze the glue out of the tube.